jbrw1984/stinkball/rfcs/stinkball-database.md

 - `week: number` - week of NFL season match was played
 - `match_type: string` - type of game played (public vs. private)
 - `match_name: string` - name of match
+- `match_status: enum` - status as a string valued as completed, upcoming, or live

 - `challenger: string` - id of user who challenged the match
 - `participant: string` - id of user who accepted the match
-- `challenger_team: fantasy team model` - fantasy team for challenger
+- `challenger_team: fantasy team model` - foreign key to fantasy team of challenger
-- `participant_team: fantasy team model` - fantasy team for participant
+- `participant_team: fantasy team model` - foreign key to fantasy team of participant

 - `winner: string` - id of user who won the match
 - `loser: string` - id of user who lost the match